MikeR94/CI-Project-Milestone-1/README.md

 ## Site Structure

-The website Reflection is a one page website that has 4 navigation links for the user to use.
+The website Reflection is a one-page website that has 4 navigation links for the user to use.
 The [Home Page](index.html) is the default loading page and the subsequent sections of the home page are **About**, **Try Now** and **Contact**.
-The pages are all accessible primarily from the navigation menu however the user simply has to scroll down the website and they will visit these sections in the order above.
+The pages are all accessible primarily from the navigation menu however the user simply has to scroll down the website, and they will visit these sections in the order above.

 [Back to top](<#contents>)
 ## Design Choices

  * ### Typography
       The fonts chosen were 'Poppins' for the headings and for the body text however different font-weights and font-sizes were used to give further clarity.
 They fall back to sans-serif respectively if the Poppins font can't be loaded.
-     *  'Poppins' was chosen for the primarily to give the user an inital welcoming feel.
+     *  'Poppins' was chosen for the primarily to give the user an initial welcoming feel.
 The font-style is very modern and clean and gives a professional and inviting feeling to the website.

  * ### Colour Scheme